D76X/AZ-104/AZ-104-PracticeTest-Q1-Q201/AZ-104-PracticeTest-Q1-Q201.md

 - that parameters file contains the values used during that deployment Yes

-- the template contains thet scripts needed to deply the template No
+- the template contains the scripts needed to deplOy the template No

 ---